 Contributions should not be self-promotional or pitches for your product or service.
 Drawing on the experiences you’ve gained from running your business, of course, is welcome — if insightful.

-Blog posts should not be written by a PR or marketing team — they should be written by you.
+Contributed content should not be written by a PR or marketing team — they should be written by the subject matter expert.
 We know the difference.

 Keep it professional.
 Critiques and opinion pieces should be substantiated, well-formulated arguments and never personal attacks.
 Link to research you reference or any articles you cite.